2006 World Series of Poker: Main Event

 The 2006 Main Event (event #39) remains the largest tournament in poker history by prize pool with a total prize pool of $82,512,162.
 The tournament, like every WSOP Main Event, is a $10,000 No-Limit Texas Hold'em event.
 Due to the 8,773-player field, there were four separate starting days (1A-1D), each playing down to 800 people.
 They were later combined into one other set of separate days (2A and 2B) before becoming one whole group.
 The field was whittled down to 9 players on August 8, and Jamie Gold was crowned World Champion on August 10.
 The final table of the "Main Event" was offered live on Pay-Per-View, but unlike ESPN telecasts, viewers at home could not see the hole cards of the players unless the player turned their cards over.

 Along with the usual $10,000 chip stacks, a new feature to the WSOP was the "All-In" button.
-Tournament directors have informed the participants that the coin could be used in lieu of pushing all of one’s chips into the pot.
+Tournament directors have informed the participants that the coin could be used in lieu of pushing all of one's chips into the pot.

 The beige $50,000 chips that were used in 2005 were not used in 2006.
 Instead, tangerine and yellow $25,000 chips, in the design of the current $25 chips, were used.
 And for the first time in World Series of Poker History, a $100,000 chip was introduced on day 7.
 The chips were mint green with black edge spots in the design of the current yellow/black $1,000 chip.
+The 2006 WSOP Main Event remained as the largest Main Event in terms of entries and first-place prize until the 2023 WSOP Main Event.